Maritime

 by Dave Creamer

 Delivering two 38-year-old Mississippi river tugboats halfway around the world from Bahrain to Trinidad would not be every ship master's dream employment.
-However, for Captain David Creamer, the seven-week voyage of the Justine and Martha was not only unique, but a memorable experience he ... more...
+However, for Captain David Creamer, the seven-week voyage of the Justine and Martha was not only unique, but a memorable experience he was un... more...

 School of the SeaSchool of the Sea